Odelf18/DiscordMsgBot/discord-auto-message/README.md

 Get you token: https://pcstrike.com/how-to-get-discord-token/#:~:text=A%20Discord%20token%20is%20a,of%20your%20username%20and%20password.
 Get channel url: use invite link
 Get channel id: Enable Dev mode on discord then right click on channel "Copy ID"

+## message preset

+Create a SomeFile.txt in same directory as bot.py and fill if with your message as follow

+Hello1, Hello2, Hello3,...,Hello_n

 ## Help
 The script contains a builtin help command.
 Invoke it as such:
 ```